dai-shi/waku/README.md

 **Waku** _(wah-ku)_ or **わく** means “framework” in Japanese.
 As the minimal React framework, it aims to accelerate the work of developers at startups and agencies building small to medium-sized React projects.
 These include marketing websites, light ecommerce, and web applications.

 We recommend other frameworks for heavy ecommerce or enterprise applications.
 Waku is a lightweight alternative designed to bring a fun developer experience to the modern React server components era.
-Yes, let’s make React development fun again!
+Yes, let’s make React development fun!

 > Waku is in rapid development and some features are currently missing.
 Please try it on non-production projects and report any issues you may encounter.
 Expect that there will be some breaking changes on the road towards a stable v1 release.
 Contributors are welcome.